 Stamp Duty Land Tax

 This is the biggest single cost you will incur while moving house, and unfortunately cannot be reduced or got rid of.
 This is a tax which is paid by the buyer to the government, just for selling the house.
-Stamp duty land tax rates have increased by four times since the current Labour government came into parliament in 1997, and the last increase was in 2000.
+Changes to the tax mean that currently, you will pay:

 There used to be a loophole in the system which meant that the buyer could reduce the stamp duty tax they had to pay, by paying over the odds for fittings and fixtures.
 However, on 1 December 2006 new guidelines were brought in to try and prevent tax evasion, and this method is now no longer possible.
 Under these new rules extensive forms have to be completed, and the Inland Revenue has threatened that it will be conducting numerous random checks on houses which fall just below the cut-off line, to check that everything is in correct order.